dnmfarrell/Perl6-One-Liners/README.md

 Perl 6 One Liners
 =================

-This book is a work in progress, converting Perl 5 one liners to Perl 6.
+This book is a work in progress.
 I hope you find it interesting, maybe even useful!
-If you would like to contribute either bugs, new or improved regexes; issues and pull requests are welcome!
+If you would like to contribute, feedback, issues and new or improved regexes are all welcome!

-You can test the one liners on the accompanying `example.txt` file included in this repo.

 AUTHOR